fightingff/notebooks/docs/index.md

 - Digit Logic Design
     - Taught by CM, one of the best teacher I've met.
     - Concretely learn the basic digit design, and some basic hardware programming (Verilog)

+## Some useful tools in learning

+- Git
+    - Undoubtedly one of the most useful tools as distributed version control system
+    - Workspace history recorded
+    - Remote workspace storage & cooperation